eth-p/bat-extras/doc/batwatch.md

 # bat-extras: batwatch

-Watch for changes in one or more files, and print them with `bat`.
+Watch for changes in files or command output, and print them with `bat`.

-Please note this watches filesystem files, and not command output like `watch(1)`.